isyed4/News-Article-Search-React-App/README.md

--Two search bars to find news articles by date and topic -Able to add specific articles to the 'Reading List' -Able to also remove specific articles from the Reading List -Able to link to the article that opens up in another tab
+-Two search bars to find news articles by date and topic -Able to add specific articles to the 'Reading List' -Able to also remove specific articles from the Reading List -Able to link to an article that opens up in another tab

 ## Code Example